realshouzy/YTDownloader/TUTORIAL.md

 6. Step:

-- When the download has finished, a window will pop up to notify you. <br />
+- When the download is completed, a window will pop up to notify you. <br />

  ![video_step6](/assets/Video/step6.png)